MaverickEsq/tempal/README.md

 So, tempal was written in php, using an sqlite3 database and as little complexity as possible.

 ## Deployment
-Simply `git clone` or extract from zip into a web directory.
+Simply `git clone` or extract from zip into a web directory and `chmod inc 777`.
 It expects to be at the root directory, theres probably a simple htaccess fix for that.
 The first time the script runs it will make a database.

 ## Credits
 This uses GeSHi (http://qbnz.com/highlighter/) but for simplicity's sake I have included it.